regulaforensics/RegulaCommon-Swift-Package/README.md

-# Swift Package for Face SDK for iOS
+# Swift Package for RegulaCommon SDK for iOS

+This is an internal shared library for our SDK products.
+**Please do not import this package directly.**

+## Our products

+### Face SDK
 We’re proud to offer our [Regula Face SDK](https://mobile.regulaforensics.com/biometric-verification).
 It’s the perfect tool to give you the power and security that comes with biometric verification.
 Our SDK is highly customizable and easy to integrate.

-## Quick Start

 To get started with Face SDK, please visit our [Quickstart](https://docs.regulaforensics.com/face-sdk/getting-started/quickstart) guide and our [Documentation](https://docs.regulaforensics.com/face-sdk/).